NeilYXIN/README/README.md

 # hello-world
-This Github is maintained to track my projects and works, maybe some useful things as well.
+This GitHub is maintained for my projects.

-All codes are for reference only, especially those written in UESTC, might not be in a good style due to limited time.
+All resources are for reference only.

-Blog: www.neilyxin.cn
+Blog: blog.neilyxin.com